Ghost town: Asia

-The town of Dhanushkodi, India is a ghost town.
+The town of Dhanushkodi, India, is a ghost town.
 It was destroyed during the 1964 Rameswaram cyclone and remains uninhabited in the aftermath.

+The Middle East is also home to several ghost towns.
+In Palestine, Hebron's Old City has been emptied by Israeli restrictions and checkpoints; and in the Gaza Strip, since the onset of the Gaza war, the cities of Rafah and Khan Yunis are now considered ghost towns.
+In Syria, the city of Quneitra, located in the Israeli-occupied Golan Heights, has been completely destroyed by the Israeli army in 1974 and a ghost town since then.

 Many abandoned towns and settlements in the former Soviet Union were established near Gulag labour camps to supply necessary services.
-Since most of these camps were abandoned in the 1950s, the towns were abandoned as well.
+The 1950s saw the abandonment of most of these camps, which in turn led to the abandonment of the towns.
 One such town is located near the former Gulag camp called Butugychag (also called Lower Butugychag).
-Other towns were deserted due to deindustrialisation and the economic crises of the early 1990s attributed to post-Soviet conflicts – one example being Tkvarcheli in Georgia, a coal mining town that suffered a drastic population decline as a result of the War in Abkhazia in the early 1990s and Aghdam, made ruined and uninhabited after the First Nagorno-Karabakh War.
+Other towns were deserted due to deindustrialisation and the economic crises of the early 1990s attributed to post-Soviet conflicts—one example being Tkvarcheli in Georgia, a coal mining town that suffered a drastic population decline as a result of the War in Abkhazia in the early 1990s, and Aghdam, made ruined and uninhabited after the First Nagorno-Karabakh War.

-Although in the 2010s Chinese ghost cities became a frequent feature of discourse regarding China's economy and urbanization, underoccupied cities filled up.
-Writing in 2023, academic and former UK diplomat Kerry Brown described the idea of Chinese ghost cities as a popular bandwagon which was shown to be a myth.
+Although in the 2010s Chinese ghost cities became a frequent feature of discourse regarding China's economy and urbanisation, underoccupied cities filled up.
+Writing in 2023, academic and former UK diplomat Kerry Brown described the idea of Chinese ghost cities as a popular bandwagon that was shown to be a myth.

 The town of Namie, along with several other towns in Fukushima Prefecture, Japan, was temporarily evacuated as a result of the Fukushima Daiichi nuclear disaster following the 2011 Tohoku earthquake and tsunami.
 Following ongoing decontamination works, several portions of Namie have been fully reopened to residents, allowing reconstruction and renovation of the town's buildings to be undertaken and resettlement of the area to take place.